-- Create a new Amazon LWA Security Profile
+- Create a new Amazon LWA Security Profile: developer.amazon.com

 With the above AWS information obtained, I then proceeded with setting up the FilamentBot Product Registration Page at http://filamentbot.artsuzhou.com.
 The website is hosted on Amazon AWS Simple Storage Service (S3) using the Amazon AWS Route 53 DNS management service.
 The example html code for the website can be found on the project Github repository.

-I'm not much a programmer and this is actually my first self-developed Arduino project.
-It would not have been made possible without the Arduino AmazonDRS library written by Brian Carbonette.
-Brian also created detailed instructions.
+This project is made possible thanks for the Arduino AmazonDRS library written by Brian Carbonette.
+Brian also created detailed instructions on the topic.